 Beyond legality, the certificate proves you understand airspace rules, weather hazards, emergency procedures, and how to operate safely alongside manned aircraft.
 It's a genuine knowledge test — and passing it protects you, your clients, and the people below your aircraft.

-Two free tools to build your foundation — then the full exam simulator when you're ready to go all in.
+A whole toolkit of free study tools to build your foundation — then the full exam simulator when you're ready to go all in.

 The Part 107 exam has 60 questions drawn from 10 categories.
 Our question bank matches the official FAA weighting — so you study what actually shows up.